Smooth Generalized Interval Exchange Transformations with Wandering Intervals, from explicit Derived from pseudo-Anosov maps: The measure

 \section{The measure $\mu$}

-In this last section, using extensively Bowen and Ruelle's work \cite{bowen2008equilibrium, Ruelle1976measure}, we prove that $\mu$ is the unique SRB-like measure of $f^{-1}$, that correlations decrease exponentially fast for $\mathcal{C}^1$ observables compactly supported away from $\Sigma$.
+In this last section, using extensively Bowen and Ruelle's work \cite{bowen2008equilibrium, Ruelle1976measure}, we prove that $\mu$ is the unique SRB-like measure of $f^{-1}$, and that correlations decrease exponentially fast for $\mathcal{C}^1$ observables compactly supported away from $\Sigma$, in the case where $f$ is constructed as in Section~\ref{sect:construction_and_attractor}.
 Finally, using the maximizing property associated with SRB measure, we compute the entropy of $f$ with respect to $\mu$.
+We also ask whether the result on the Ruelle spectrum of a linear pseudo-Anosov by Faure, Gou\"ezel and Lanneau \cite{faure2019ruelle}, and the asymptotic expansion for ergodic integral of the Giulietti--Liverani flow proved by Forni \cite{Forni2020equidistribution}, can be adapted to the settings of the present paper.

 We used the term ``SRB-like" instead of just ``SRB" because SRB measure are only defined for $\mathcal{C}^2$ (or $\mathcal{C}^{1+ \alpha}$) diffeomorphisms, but the above map $f$ is only continuous at conical points.
 Nonetheless, we show that $\mu$ is the unique SRB measure associated to $f^{-1} \vert_{S_g \smallsetminus \Sigma}$ and that the usual definitions of SRB measure extend to $f^{-1}$.
 We will therefore refer to SRB measure in the rest of this section instead of ``SRB-like" measure.